Ivan1248/irap-vietnam-360/README.md

 pip install -e .
 ```

 This registers the console-script entry points so they can be run from anywhere.

-Alternatively, you can run the tools without installation using `python -m irap_video_cutting.gpx` or `python -m irap_video_cutting.webgis`.
+Alternatively, the tools can be run without installation using `python -m irap_video_cutting.gpx` or `python -m irap_video_cutting.webgis`.

 ## Cut list format